THOUGHT STARTER SERIES

-It’s also critical to include digital channels in your data set, comparing longitudinal sales data with CRM activity data to understand how they drive higher promotional response.
+It’s also critical to include digital channels in your data set, comparing longitudinal data with CRM activity data to understand how they drive higher promotional response.
 For example, data shows that virtual meetings are 3x more promotionally responsive than face-to-face.

 There’s a clear correlation: the more digital adoption channels your field teams have, the greater the number of HCPs they can reach.

-Optimize the sales planning process
+Optimize the field planning process

 - Strategic planning: Business consulting services can help you understand and make the most of these essential activities, from field-force sizing to promotional response curves.